-We have historically derived revenues from sales of our high-performance modular memory subsystems to original equipment manufacturers ("OEM") in the server, high-performance computing and communications markets.
-Although we expect these memory subsystems to continue to account for a portion of our revenues, we have experienced declines in sales of these products in recent periods, and these declines could continue or intensify in the future.
-We believe market acceptance of these products or derivative products that incorporate our core memory subsystem technology is critical to our success, and any continued decline in sales of these products could have a material adverse impact on our performance and long-term prospects.
+We have historically derived revenues from sales of our high-performance memory products to original equipment manufacturers ("OEM") in the server, high-performance computing and communications markets.
+Although we expect these memory products to continue to account for a portion of our revenues, we have experienced declines in sales of these products in recent periods, and these declines could continue or intensify in the future.
+We believe market acceptance of these products or derivative products that incorporate our technology is critical to our success, and any continued decline in sales of these products could have a material adverse impact on our performance and long-term prospects.